telerik/kendo-ui-core/docs-aspnet-mvc/getting-started/custom-datasource.md

 Using the CustomDataSource builder, even for small customizations, requires additional attention as all predefined settings, introduced by the regular DataSource builders, are removed.

-The example below demonstrates how to convert a regular [Grid](http://demos.telerik.com/kendo-ui/grid/index) AjaxDataSourceBuilder to a CustomDataSource builder.
+The following example demonstrates how to convert a regular [Grid](http://demos.telerik.com/kendo-ui/grid/index) AjaxDataSourceBuilder to a CustomDataSource builder.

 ###### Example